codingbyfreddish/Portfolio-Project-3/README.md

 # Adventure Time!

  ## Welcome to my third Portfolio Project!
-This is my third project (of five) for my full-stack dev. course at [Code Institute](https://codeinstitute.net) and this time i choose an adventure game.
+This is my third project (of five) for my full-stack dev. course at [Code Institute](https://codeinstitute.net) and this time i chose an adventure game.
 This project is written in Python only, so it's CLI for the win.
-The user gets to follow Petra around on an adventure and with simple commands guide her through a series of choices to finally complete the game.
-The propose of this game is to give the user a fun, positive experience.
+It runs in the CI mock terminal on [Heroku](www.heroku.com). <br> The user gets to follow Petra around on an adventure and with simple commands guide her through a series of choices to finally complete the game.
+The propose of this game is to give the user a fun, positive experience. <br><br> Here is a link to the game can be found [here]()

 <br>
 <img src="" width="30%">